Doctor insights on:

 Blood pressure is a measurement of the force placed on the blood vessels and is comprised of the "systolic" pressure (the top number on a blood pressure meter) which is the peak pressure when the heart is pumping, and the "diastolic" pressure (the bottom number on a blood pressure meter) which is the pressure during the resting phase ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Does neurontin lower blood pressure?

 - Does yoga lower blood pressure?

 - Does flaxseed lower blood pressure?

 - Does ginger lower blood pressure?

-- Does alcohol lower blood pressure?
+- Does grapefruit lower blood pressure?